 UMaine Extension’s Marc Edwards, a tourism and economic development professional, will present the program, “An Introduction to Growing Tourism on the Farm,” in two locations this month.
 Edwards will be at UMaine Extension’s Androscoggin/Sagadahoc counties offices, located at 24 Main St. in Lisbon Falls, from 6:30 p.m. to 8 p.m. on Nov.
 8. The second session will be at UMaine Extension’s Franklin County office at 138 Pleasant Street, Suite 1, in Farmington from 6:30 p.m. to 8 p.m. on Nov.
 15.

-The session is open to the public and costs $25 for materials.
+The sessions are open to the public and cost $25 for materials.

 The program is intended for new and existing farmers currently not engaging in agritourism activities, but who may be considering developing agritourism on their farms.
-It also will bring awareness of agritourism opportunities and the potential for farmers to benefit from developing agritourism on their farms.
+It will bring awareness of agritourism opportunities and the potential for farmers to benefit from developing agritourism on their farms.

 What defines agritourism, according to Edwards, can range from roadside stands and pick-your-own operations to farmers markets and on-farm retail stores.